St Mary’s is equipped with a wide range of specialist teachers and programs which the children participate in.

 Physical activity is promoted as being fun.
 It is personally meaningful and is a primary source of identity of self.
 It offers a positive approach to the playground as being something to look forward to.
 Physical activity also helps develop freedom to express, explore, discover, invent and create.

-Chinese and Italian – LOTE (Languages Other Than English)
+Italian – LOTE (Languages Other Than English)

 The LOTE program enables students to experience another culture, which is important for full participation in the modern world, especially in the context of increasing globalisation and Australia’s cultural diversity.

 Learning a language offers students the opportunity to:

 • Use the language to communicate with each other and with its speakers.